vacu9708/Calculator-C-sharp/README.md

 # Calculator with C#
 I tried making a calculator with C# to learn basic things of C#.
-There were more things to consider to make a calculator and it was harder than I thought.
-I realized it is not that simple to make a calculator.
+At first I thought making a calculator would be simple but I realized there are many things to consider to make a calculator and it was harder than I thought.

 # Functions
 * C : clear